jlowcode/fileupload/README.md

 - `Restrict lightbox nav`: This option is only applicable to details views.
     If set to yes, then any lightbox navigation will be limited to the element's images.
-    If set to no then the lightbox navigation will include all fileupload elements' images which also have this option set to No
+    If set to no then the lightbox navigation will include all fileupload elements' images which also have this option set to No.

+### Thumbnail

+- `Create thumnails`: If set to yes and an image uploaded then a thumbnail image is also created.
+This image is used in preference to the main image when rendering data in the table, form and detailed views.

+- `Image thumbnail from PDF (1st page)`: Creates image thumbnail as preview of PDF file.
+ATM: 1) only from the 1st page (no choice) 2) needs ImageMagick (with Ghostscript or at least is_callable('exec') should return true).

+- `Thumbnail directory`: The directory to store the thumbnail images in.

+- `Thumbnail prefix`: The prefix to attach the the thumbnail image name.

+- `Thumbnail suffix`: The prefix to attach the the thumbnail image name.
+- `Thumbnail width (px)`: When creating the thumbnail this specifies the maximum width in pixels that the thumbnail can be, if the thumbnail is wider than this value the main image is scaled down so that its width is no greater than this value.

+- `Thumbnail height (px)`: When creating the thumbnail this specifies the maximum height in pixels that that image can be, if the thumbnail is higher than this value the thumbnail is scaled down so that its height is no greater than this value.